tenacouls/Support_Bot/README.md

 # Support_Bot
 This bot will contains some feauters that become helpful for tech support and users.
-I hope that this bot will be handsome.
+I hope that this bot will be useful.

 Steps to enroll: